visgl/deck.gl-community/modules/react-graph-layers/README.md

 #### Local Development

-FIXME: storybook setup is currently broken and will be restored soon.

-You can write a story and open it in the storybook:
+You can write a story and open it in the docusaurus (using yarn 1.x):
 ```
+cd website
+yarn
-yarn storybook
+yarn start
 ```
-Please create a new story in stories.js in one of the existing folder or make new folder if necessary.
-Each folder should have a readme file to explain what your story does.

 #### Testing